southwatervillagepreschool/svhps2020web/src/editable-content/news/template.md

 ---
-title: Template for News item.
+title: Template for News item
 date: 2020-09-12
 author: none
 order: 0 # 0 means it will not show up.